benben555/LPESCP/README.md

 make -v
 perl -v
 ```
-if gcc, make and perl have been installed, the version number should be showed as follows:
+If gcc, make and perl have been installed, the version number should be showed as follows:
 ```
 gcc  -> 9.4.0
 make -> 4.2.1
 perl -> 5.30.0
 ```

-Inversely, gcc, make and perl should be installed(如果没有则安装)
+Inversely, gcc, make and perl should be installed.(如果没有则安装)
 ```
 sudo apt-get install gcc
 sudo apt-get install make